I had the chance to test out an early sample of Canon’s new EOS Ra camera designed for deep-sky photography.

 I chose the laser pointer option for this, rather than the polar alignment scope.
 The laser attaches to the side of the MSM using a small screw-on metal bracket so that it points up along the axis of rotation, the polar axis.

 The laser is labeled as a 1mw unit, but it is far brighter than any 1mw I’ve used.
-It looks more like a 10mw.
-This makes it nice and bright, allowing the beam to show up even when the sky is not dark.
+This does make it bright, allowing the beam to show up even when the sky is not dark.
 The battery is rechargeable and a small charger comes with the laser.
 Considering the laser is just a $15 option, it’s a bargain.
+But ….

-But be warned, use of any such green laser pointer will be illegal in some areas, especially close to airports, and outlawed entirely in some jurisdictions such as Australia, a fact the MSM website mentions.
+So be warned, use of this laser will be illegal in some areas.
+And use of any green laser will be illegal close to airports, and outlawed entirely in some jurisdictions such as Australia, a fact the MSM website mentions.

 The legal alternative is the optical polar alignment scope.
 I already have several of those, but my expectation that I could use one I had with the same bracket supplied with the laser were dashed by the fact that the bracket’s hole is too narrow to accept any of the other polar alignment scopes I have, which are all standard items.
 I you want a polar scope, buy theirs for $70.